GaloisInc/crucible/doc/tutorial/tutorial.md

 of the program state should be returned as output when execution completes.

+The initial state before symbolic execution typically includes unknown (symbolic) elements.
+To construct `Term` inputs that contains symbolic variables, you can start by using the `fresh_symbolic` command, which takes a name and a type as arguments, and returns a `Term`.
+The name is used only for pretty-printing, and the type is used for later consistency checking.
+For example, consider the following command:

+    x <- fresh_symbolic "x" {| [32] |};

+This creates a new `Term` stored in the SAWScript variable `x` that is a 32-bit symbolic word.

-More specifically, the Java version of the command has the following
+These symbolic variables are most commonly used by the more general Java and LLVM model extraction commands.
+The Java version of the command has the following signature:
-signature:

     java_symexec : JavaClass
                 -> String